Practice Hub

 For Suppliers

-The focus is on proving enterprise status, supply or service, invoice amount, acceptance, delivery, payment reminders, and the unpaid balance.
+The focus is on proving enterprise status, supply or service, invoice amount, acceptance, delivery, payment reminders, account balance and the unpaid principal amount.

 For Buyers

-Response strategy may involve checking supply disputes, quality issues, invoice mismatch, payment already made, limitation, council jurisdiction, and contract records.
+Response strategy may involve checking supply disputes, quality issues, invoice mismatch, payment already made, limitation, council jurisdiction, contractual terms and supporting records.

 For Pending Matters

-If a filing is already pending, the application, notice, reply, conciliation record, hearing status, award, challenge, or enforcement stage should be identified.
+If a filing is already pending, the application, notice, reply, conciliation record, hearing status, award, challenge or enforcement stage should be identified before the next step.

 Common Mistakes